 [Business Name]

-You can also include links to your knowledge base in these auto-responder emails.
+You can also include links to your knowledge base software in the auto-responder emails.
 This helps direct them to FAQs where they might find answers to their queries.
 Aside from this, you can also include information on how they can contact you in case of an emergency.

 4. Event or Webinar Registration